 2. KitchenAid KSM75WH Stand Mixer

-With a slightly more affordable price tag, the KitchenAid KSM75WH Stand Mixer is a good alternative to the flagship Artisan series.
+The KitchenAid KSM75WH Stand Mixer is a good alternative to the flagship Artisan series with a slightly more affordable price tag.
 Rather than having a 300-watt motor, the KitchenAid KSM75WH Stand Mixer utilizes a 956-watt version.
-This is considered really powerful and should cover most of your needs.
+This is considered powerful and should cover most of your needs.
 The KSM75WH also features a total of 10-speed control for outstanding mixing precision.

 The KitchenAid Classic is a good choice for those who enjoy baking as a hobby.
 It is powerful enough to mix cookie dough and batter effortlessly but might have difficulties in mixing thicker and heavier dough.
 If you plan on using your stand mixer daily, I recommend you go with a heavy-duty stand mixer.
 The KitchenAid Classic is more suitable for the occasional baking.